Mid90s: Cast

+Additionally, Jerrod Carmichael makes an uncredited cameo as a security guard whom Stevie and his friends taunt.

 Production

+Development and casting

+Mid90s was Jonah Hill's first project as a writer and director, a passion project drawn from his own experiences growing up in Los Angeles.
+Influenced by filmmakers like Martin Scorsese and Spike Jonze, Hill sought to create an authentic portrayal of 1990s skate culture and the experience of youth at that time.
+Hill consulted Jonze, who encouraged him to create something personal.
 On March 30, 2016, it was announced that Jonah Hill would be making his directorial debut from his own spec script, Mid90s, a film he would not appear in.
 In March 2017, Lucas Hedges joined the cast.
 In July 2017, it was reported that Katherine Waterston had signed on and that Sunny Suljic was cast in the lead role.
 It was also revealed that principal production on the film had commenced.
 On August 1, 2017, Alexa Demie joined the cast.

-Music
+Filming and music

+The set design recreated the director's childhood experiences.
+For example, Stevie's room started out messy with posters of Teenage Mutant Ninja Turtles, but was later changed to reflect his new individuality.
+To familiarize themselves with the time period, some cast members listened to songs from the 1990s on an iPod.
+Mid90s was shot in various Los Angeles locations, including Venice and Culver City.
+Hill and cinematographer Christopher Blauvelt employed a 4:3 aspect ratio to echo the look of VHS skate tapes.
+Filming with Super 16mm stock matched the aesthetic of skate videos.
+Although some of the cast members were actors, Hill used real-life skateboarders who had little acting history.
+Hill collaborated with editor Nick Houy in editing.

-Mid90s features an original score by Trent Reznor and Atticus Ross, as well as recordings by Pixies, Morrissey, Herbie Hancock, ESG, the Mamas and the Papas, Souls of Mischief, Nirvana, The Pharcyde, and various 1990s hip hop music.
+Mid90s features an original score by Trent Reznor and Atticus Ross, as well as recordings by Pixies, Morrissey, Herbie Hancock, ESG, the Mamas and the Papas, Souls of Mischief, Nirvana, the Pharcyde, Misfits, Bad Brains and various 1990s hip hop music.

 Release

 Mid90s had its world premiere at the Toronto International Film Festival on September 9, 2018, and was also screened at the New York Film Festival on October 7, 2018.
-It was theatrically released in the United States on October 19, 2018, in limited engagements, with a wide release the following weekend.
+It was released in select theaters in the United States on October 19, 2018, with a wide release the following weekend.
 The film was released in UK and Irish cinemas on April 12, 2019.

 Home media

 Mid90s was released on DVD and Blu-ray on January 8, 2019.
+The film made $480,000 in DVD sales and $470,000 in Blu-ray sales.

 Reception

 Box office

 Mid90s grossed $249,500 from four theaters in its opening weekend for an average of $62,375 per venue, good for the third best of 2018.
 It expanded to 1,206 theaters the following week and made $3 million, finishing 10th at the box office.
 In its third weekend of release the film made $1.36 million.
+The box office closed, grossing $9.3 million.